RenoKomarek/swarc-material/arc42/final.md

 # Runtime View

-The runtime view of our system provides a dynamic perspective on the core functionalities related to image editing, and uploading.
+The runtime view section provides a dynamic perspective on the core functionalities related to image editing, and uploading.

 ## Runtime Scenario: Edit Image
 ![alt text](images/sequence2new.png)